Zerquix18/zerquix18/README.md

 #### Growth Acceleration Partners (current)

 * In a cross-team collaboration, developed the Expense Tracking feature for the ZenBusiness mobile app.
 This caused a 10x increase in active users who could now categorize their expenses on the go.
-As part of the GraphQL layer, I was one of the main links between the two teams.
+As part of the GraphQL layer, I was one of the main links between the Fintech and Mobile teams.
 * Developed and implemented an "Onboarding" feature to improve user engagement with ZB$ Pro.
 Designed and architected the front-end while ensuring seamless integration with the backend.
+* Architected and built a free trial feature which allowed users to get the first month for free to try ZB$ Pro.
+Over a 100 people subscribed to the free trial within the first week.

 #### MethodExists